fastcode3d/JustinYuu.github.io/_posts/2018-03-22-Forewords of this categories.md

   Categories [C Primer Plus] mainly contains my own answers of *C Primer Plus* Programming Assignment ,and my own thoughts about something apperaerd in this book.

-  In order to practice my written English, I 'll dedicated myself to write blogs in Enlish in *this* catogory.
+  In order to practice my written English, I 'll dedicated myself to write blogs in English in *this* catogory.

   All codes in this category are based in C , which means all articles in this category will be taged in [C].